starkfell/100DaysOfIaC/articles/day.71.the.current.state.of.k8s.in.azure.md

 * On-premise and Cloud Storage Requirements
 * Accessibility and Security Requirements

 Depending on what you are trying to accomplish, you may find that certain capabilities may be available in AKS-Engine but may not be available in AKS or only in Preview.
 One example that we are going to go over later in this series is deploying a Private Kubernetes Cluster in Azure.
-This option just because available in AKS as Public Preview in December of 2019, but has been available via AKS-Engine much longer.
+This option just became available in AKS as Public Preview in December of 2019, but has been available via AKS-Engine much longer.

 </br>